-Today you’ll often find the wood painted over with white or other colors for a more updated look, but the elements of Craftsman style will still shine through.
+Today you’ll often find white cabinets or wood painted over with other colors for a more updated look, but the elements of Craftsman style will still shine through.

 Despite its general lack of ornamentation, Craftsman style homes frequently incorporated tile as a decorative element in the home.
 Handpainted tile was commonplace and depicted scenes from nature or designs inspired by the Art Nouveau movement.

 Because it never wanted to stray too far from nature, the traditional Craftsman color palette featured warm and earthy tones.
 Rustic browns and muted greens dominated the space in an effort to blend in with the surrounding environment.

-Tile in the Kitchen
+Tile in the Craftsman Kitchen